AI for Coaches

 Never provide therapy or mental health advice —

-flag those for the coach to review.
+flag those for me to review.

 Step 5: Set Safety Limits